SRI-AIC/valet/docs/VRGui.md

 text files in the system default encoding.
 An alternate choice is `text`, in which case `vrgui` will work with just the single specified `text_source`, again treated as a text file in the system default encoding.
+(Other choices may be found by examining the source code file for the `nlpcore.tseqsrc` module.
-(There may be additional choices available for files in particular formats related to particular projects.)
+There may be additional choices available for files in particular formats related to particular SRI projects.)

 The available choices for `--nlp-engine` are `stanza`, `spacy`, and `off`.
-One of the Stanza and Spacy tools may be specified to provide several NLP (natural language processing) capabilities leveraged by `vrgui`.
-Specifically, these tools provide dependency tree parsing, part-of-speech identification, lemma identification, and named entity recognition.
-Certain `vrgui` capabilities rely on the presence of these tools and the information they provide, but these tools are not required if your patterns do not require that information.
+One of the Stanza and Spacy tools may be specified to provide several NLP (natural language processing) capabilities leveraged by ValetRules.

-Note that Stanza and Spacy have somewhat different behavior, particularly in regard to the dependency tree parses they generate.
-These differences can require your patterns to be written differently to conform to whichever tool you choose.
-In many cases, patterns can be written to work with either tool, but this requires more effort.

 ## Description